kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 Vehicle dynamic simulation relies on having known information about the vehicle under study.
 Vehicle mass and inertial properties are required for any meaningful handling simulation.
-These values are non-trivial to obtain and uses of highly specialized equipment to measure.
+These values are non-trivial to obtain and makes use of highly specialized equipment to measure.
 Without access to a kinematics and compliance (K&C) machine or an inertia measurement rig, vehicle dynamic simulation is out-of-reach to most individuals outside of the automotive industry.